DAVID J. WILLIS ATTORNEY

 Cloak & Dagger.
-This occurs when we receive emails that are not addressed to a specific person and are unsigned.
+This occurs when emails are not specifically addressed and are unsigned.
 Why the mystery?
-It is important for confidentiality reasons, particularly in a law office, to know by whom an email is sent and to whom it is directed.
-Accordingly, cloak & dagger is unacceptable in a business email.
-Address your emails and sign them.
+It is important for confidentiality reasons, particularly in a law office, to know by whom an email was sent and to whom it is directed.

-Looping is when a sender decides to include the recipient (unwillingly) in the loop with all other persons who may have an interest in a particular transaction.
-The result is that the recipient is copied on multiple emails seemingly out of the blue.
-This can reach absurd extremes, cramming one's inbox with copies from or to Joan, John, and the Jonestown Title Company.
-It is courteous to obtain express permission before looping anyone.
+Looping is when a recipient is unwillingly included in the loop with others who may have an interest in a case or transaction.
+This can reach absurd extremes, cramming a person’s inbox with copies from or to Joan, John, the title company, and a proliferation of others.
+Obtain express permission before looping anyone.

 Bombardment.
-This occurs when a sender swamps the recipient with an excessive quantity of emails, attachments, and unnecessary information wholly out of proportion to the scope of the transaction or communication.
+This occurs when a sender swamps the recipient with excessive emails, attachments, and unnecessary information wholly out of proportion to the scope of the transaction or communication.
 It is also called dumping.
 Avoid this amateurish practice.

 Shouting.
-Sending an email in all capital letters is universally considered rude and the equivalent of shouting.
+All capital letters is considered the equivalent of shouting and is rude.

 Text-talk.
-Business email is held to a higher standard of professionalism than personal email or texting.
-Correct spelling and grammar are advised.
-Never use "text talk" abbreviations such as "ur" for "your" or "OMG" as an exclamatory or other digital slang in business communications.
-Smiley faces are forbidden.
+Business communications, electronic or not, are held to a higher standard than personal emails or texts.
+Use correct spelling and grammar.
+Never use digital slang such as “ur” for “your” or “OMG” as an exclamatory.

 Politics.
-For the same reasons, business email should be politically neutral.
+For the same reasons, business communications should always be politically neutral.

 Rambling.
-A business email should get to the point (bullet or numbered points if more than one) and, as previously noted, probably not exceed 200 words.
-If more content needs to be transmitted, it should be done in the form of one or more relevant attachments, clearly labeled.
+A business email should get to the point.
+Use bullets or numbering and, as previously noted, avoid exceeding around 200 words.
+If more content needs to be transmitted, it should be done in the form of clearly-labeled attachments.
 Topics should reflect a logical arrangement rather than a meandering stream of consciousness.
-Complex subjects should be broken into discrete paragraphs, lists, and numbered items (numbering facilitates a precise response – e.g., "As to your item (2), I would suggest. . . ."

 Center of the Universe.
-Professional offices often encounter clients who send emails as if that client were the only person communicating with the firm by email – when in fact businesses often receive dozens of emails per day.
-"Center of the Universe" emails are unaddressed, unsigned, vague as to content, separated by days or weeks (or even months!), and devoid of an email thread to which the firm can refer – all adding up to unreasonable and egotistical assumptions on the part of the sender that (1) the firm has no one else to communicate with; (2) we have been keeping the sender's case first and foremost in our thoughts since their last email a week or a month or a year ago; and (3) we have nothing better to do than go back and search through perhaps hundreds of emails in order to see what the inquirer is talking about.
-This is rude, plain and simple.
-Our new policy is simply not to respond.
+Lawyers receive dozens of emails per day.
+“Center of the Universe” emails are unaddressed, unsigned, vague as to content, separated by days or weeks, and devoid of an email thread – all adding up to the unreasonable assumption by the sender that (1) the lawyer has no one else to communicate with; (2) he or she has been keeping the sender’s case first and foremost in mind since last contact a month ago; and (3) the lawyer has nothing better to do than go back and search dozens or hundreds of emails in order to identify the inquirer and see what this message is about.

-It's all about Bob is the most extreme, egotistical form of Center of the Universe.
-This category of email requests an urgent response and is signed only "Bob."
-Aside from the fact that real estate professionals receive many emails each day, "Bob" is a common name.
-No last name is offered.
-There is no company affiliation shown.
+It's all about Bob is the most egotistical form of Center of the Universe, often requesting an urgent response and signed only by “Bob.”
+No last name is offered and no company affiliation shown.
 There is no transaction or document referenced in the subject line.
-There is no email chain that can be referred to, so the recipient does not know if his firm last heard from Bob yesterday or the prior year.
+There is no email chain, so the recipient does not know if the firm last heard from Bob yesterday or the prior year.
 The recipient is simply supposed to know all of these things.
-In fact, he or she likely has no idea what file to access or how to intelligibly respond to Bob's request.
 Never assume that the recipient of your email has psychic ability.

 And Lastly. . .

 The Right to be Left Alone.
 Occasionally, a lawyer (or any other professional) may be traveling, attending a seminar or a funeral, be on vacation, or something similar.
-You may receive a message that the recipient is out of the office for a reason such as this, courteously asking that you re-send your message in (say) three days' time.
-This is the new approach of busy persons to email.
-It is no longer acceptable (or polite) to expect your lawyer to return from vacation and "dig out" from under dozens or even hundreds of emails.
+You may receive a message that the recipient is out of the office for a reason such as this, courteously asking that you re-send your message in (say) three days’ time.
+This is one of the new approaches of busy persons to email.
+It is no longer acceptable or polite to expect your lawyer (or anyone else) to return from a weekend or a vacation and “dig out” from under dozens or even hundreds of emails.
 Emails are not the treat they used to be back in the day.
 The trend now is to respect the privacy of others and not to over-burden them when they come back online.
 If your message is important, you will re-send it in three days.
-If it is not, you won't.
+If it is not, you won’t.

 Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is expressly retained in writing to do so.